Stephanie Storgion, M.D. - Department Chair

 - Transcripts from foreign education institutions are not considered for prerequisite courses.

 - A competitive score on the verbal and quantitative sections of the Graduate Record Examination is required.
 Only official GRE scores are accepted; therefore, scores over 5 years old cannot be accepted.
-A minimum score of 300 is considered competitive.
+Although there is no required minimal score, the program considers a combined score of 300 to be competitive.

 - Three letters of reference are required, they should be from a professor, from a MD/PA or other health care provider and from an individual, such as an employer, who is unrelated to the applicant.
 These are to be submitted through the CASPA application.

-- Direct patient care experience is required.
-A minimum of 500 hours of experience gained through volunteer, shadowing or paid experience is acceptable.
+- A minimum of 500 direct patient care experience hours is required and be gained through volunteer, shadowing or paid experience.
 The experience must consist of patient-oriented clinical care and not be in a secretarial role.
 An Experience Form is to be submitted with the CASPA application.

 - ALL application materials, including transcripts, GRE scores, and pre-professional evaluations, must be processed by CASPA prior to the UTHSC PA Admissions Committee reviewing the candidate’s application.